DepravitiesFinest/Spotify-Listen-Along-Patch/README.md

 ## What it does

-Discord locks the Listen Along feature behind Nitro.
+Discord locks the Listen Along feature behind Premium.
 This plugin patches Discord's internal Spotify device store at runtime to spoof a premium flag, tricking Discord into thinking your account is eligible without touching your account, your token, or anything server-side.

 ---